FabianMatata/StreetFood-Website/README.md

 ## Project Description
 This is a website that shows various foods served in a restaurant.
 Its used to advertise their main dishes to their potential clients.
-The website plays a key role in marketing.
+The website plays a vital role in marketing.

 ## Author
 Fabian Matata